Christine Appleby: Backstory

-On-screen
+During the series (1960–1963)

-In 1960, Christine got a job as a machinist at Elliston's Raincoat Factory.
-The gossip on the street and her mothers declining health weighed heavily on her mind.
-May died from a brain tumour at the end of 1960.
-Her mothers death was a shock for Christine, who now had to manage the house and money on her own.
-The neighbours—especially Esther Hayes (Daphne Oxenford)—helped her.
-One of these neighbours was the plumber Joe Makinson (Brian Rawlinson), who did her plumbing for free.
-Joe also asked her out on a date.
-Christine, worried that he might be taking advantage of her, agreed to go, and a relationship soon developed.
-Joe proposed after a short time, however, she dumped him as she did not think that they were compatible.
+Starting in 1960, Christine begins working as a machinist at Elliston's Raincoat Factory.
+That same year, May passes away from a brain tumour, leaving Christine to manage the house and her finances on her own.
+She is often helped by her generous neighbours, especially Esther Hayes (Daphne Oxenford).

+One of these neighbours is the plumber Joe Makinson (Brian Rawlinson), who does her plumbing for free and asks her out on a date.
+Christine, though worried that he might be taking advantage of her, agrees to go, and a relationship soon develops between them.
+Joe proposes after a short time; however, Christine breaks up with him, as she does not think that they are compatible.

-In 1961, Christine unexpectedly bumped into Ken at Weatherfield train station.
-He intended to move to London to get away from the expectations of his family in the wake of the death of his first wife, Ida Barlow (Noel Dyson).
-She convinced him to stay.
+In 1961, Christine unexpectedly bumps into Ken at the Weatherfield Train Station.
+He intends to move to London to get away from the expectations of his family following the death of his mother, Ida Barlow (Noel Dyson), but is convinced to stay by Christine.

-Despite taking control of her life and coping with everything, Christine was unhappy.
-She disliked the repetitive and dull work at Elliston's, and, in 1962, began wondering how people could find happiness living on Coronation Street.
-That June, she climbed onto the roof of the factory, intending to jump off, but, she was talked down by Ken, who reminded her how she had stopped him from making a big mistake.
-He, too, had sometimes wanted better things from life, but, told Christine that she should not give up.
-After the rooftop incident, she quit her job at the factory and tried to live life differently.
-An old flame of hers, Colin Appleby (Lawrence James), had read about her recent event in the newspaper, and met up with her.
-She seized the opportunity and decided to move out of Weatherfield once the relationship had started to get serious.
-The couple settled in Leeds and eloped two weeks later, however, Colin was killed in a car crash that October.
-Christine returned to Coronation Street and took a job at Miami Modes with Elsie Tanner (Pat Phoenix) and Dot Greenhalgh (Joan Francis).
+Despite having taken control of her life and coping with everything, Christine is unhappy with the repetitive and dull work at Elliston's.
+In 1962, she begins wondering how people could find happiness living on Coronation Street.
+That June, she climbs onto the roof of the factory, intending to jump off, but she is talked down by Ken, who reminds her how she had stopped him from making a big mistake.
+He sympathizes with Christine's desire for better things in life but tells her that she should not give up.
+After the rooftop incident, Christine quits her job at the factory and tries to live life differently.
+An old flame of hers, Colin Appleby (Lawrence James), meets up with her, having read about her recent incident in the newspaper.
+She seizes the opportunity and decides to move out of Weatherfield once the relationship starts to get serious.
+The couple settles in Leeds and elopes two weeks later.
+However, Colin is killed in a car crash that October.
+Christine returns to Coronation Street and takes a job at Miami Modes with Elsie Tanner (Pat Phoenix) and Dot Greenhalgh (Joan Francis).